rockhopsoft/survloop/README.md

 Other projects running Survloop:
 <a href="https://powerscore.resourceinnovation.org/go-pro" target="_blank">Cannabis PowerScore</a> (<a href="https://github.com/resourceinnovation/cannabisscore" target="_blank">GitHub</a>).

-The installation used for Survloop.org is currently the best example of a bare-bones extension of Survloop:
+The installation used for Survloop.org is currently the best example of a bare-bones extension of Survloop:<br />
 <a href="https://github.com/rockhopsoft/survlooporg" target="_blank">github.com/rockhopsoft/survlooporg</a>